-Due to the Governments recent announcements we will not be able to accept any stays during April 2020.
+Due to the Governments recent announcements we will not be able to accept any stays during May or June 2020.
 This may be extended as we monitor guidelines.

 Whilst we continuously monitor Government Guidelines on Covid19 we are still accepting bookings for later in the year.

 For bookings made throughout 2020 for stays in 2020 and in 2021 the deposit has been dropped to £10 for camping and £20 for glamping.
 Balance payments would be payable 4 weeks before arrival.
 If bookings are made which need to be altered we will make any changes guests need providing there is availability.